Honey Mustard Potato SaladJump to Recipe

-I was correct.
-Not only is this Honey Mustard Potato Salad awesome, but I highly recommend serving it with a handful of fresh watercress which gives it some extra bite.
-For around thirty minutes or less, it’s a tough potato salad to beat and will knock any mayo-based version off the picnic table.
+Not only is this Honey Mustard Potato Salad awesome, but I highly recommend serving it with a handful of fresh greens or herbs which gives it some extra bite.
+For around twenty minutes of prep, it’s a tough potato salad to beat and will knock any mayo-based version off the picnic table.

 The basics for this Honey Mustard Potato Salad are standard potato salad ingredients.
-I like to use new potatoes for potato salad.
+I like to use new potatoes for potato salad and a mix of colors is kind of fun if you can find them.
 They aren’t quite as starchy and make for a better final salad I think.

 Dice the potatoes into about 1/2-inch pieces.
 They don’t have to be perfect.
 The super-small potatoes you can just quarter, but some might need to be cut into eighths.

-Boil the potatoes in salted water until they are tender, but not completely mushy.
+Boil the potatoes in salted water in a large pot until they are tender, but not completely mushy.
 This should be around 8-10 minutes.

 I like my potatoes to have a very tiny bite still for potato salad.
 You aren’t making mashed potatoes after all.

 Meanwhile, just dice up the red onion and celery.
 I like a pretty fine dice on these.
 It’s not good to get a big chunk of onion on your fork.

 This is a three-ingredient dressing, but it brings a ton of flavor.
 Splurge on nice mustard for it though since that’s where most of the flavor is.

 Just stir or whisk together the dressing ingredients in a small bowl and you’re ready to rock.